PlatinumCD/AlgorandOnChainImage/README.md

 <h2>Description</h2>

-The OnChainImage is built across 20 smart contracts.Each smart contract has 50 global keys and values.
+The OnChainImage is built across 20 smart contracts.
+Each smart contract has 50 global keys and values.
 Each key/value pair contains data for 10 pixels.
 This provides enough global storage on the blockchain to create a 100x100 RGB image.
 An important objective in this project was to make interacting with the image as easy as possible.
 Each contract call requires a row, column, and color.
 The contracts verify that the row and column are associated with that contract.
 If the row and column are compatible with the contract, then the contract will allow a change of color.

 Example dApp: https://app.algoloom.org/